DeskDirector/docs/docs/_contents/admin/home/announcement.md

 We'd like to provide an update since the deprecation list was announced 11 months ago.

 * The wufoo form integration has been deprecated for years, and the admin portal setup page will be removed from service by the end of the year.
 * All legacy chat-related pages, including the feature preview page, have been removed.
 * We no longer support legacy desktop applications.
 (HUD - Old TECH, Client portal v1, v2 and v3)
 * We will provide limited support for client portal version 4 by ensuring that all APIs on which it relies are operational.
 The legacy installer page will be removed from service by the end of the year.
+* Webhook version one has been deprecated for quite some time.
+Version one webhook is the webhook event that has been marked as legacy.
+It is preferable to use webhook version two or the most recent workflow to initiate the automation process.

 -- The deprecation announcement was last updated on September 12th, 2022.